qbic-pipelines/vcftocounts/docs/output.md

 The GATK GenotypeGVCFs module translates genotype (g) vcf files into classic vcf files.
 The key difference between a regular VCF and a GVCF is that the GVCF has records for all sites, whether there is a variant call there or not.

+### Filter VCFs

+VEP annotated VCF files can be filtered for certain flags present after VEP annotation.
+Notably, this enables filtering for variants with certain impact levels or consequences.
+Examples include:

+- Setting `--filter 'INFO/CSQ ~ "HIGH"'` will keep only variants with the IMPACT marked as high.
+- Setting `--filter 'INFO/CSQ ~ "MODERATE" || INFO/CSQ ~ "HIGH"'` will keep only variants with the IMPACT marked as moderate or high.
+- Setting `--filter 'INFO/CSQ ~ "missense_variant"'` will keep only variants with the consequence `missense_variant`.

 ### Concatenate VCFs

 Some variant calling pipelines will return multiple (g)VCF files for one patient.
 The `concatenate` function of `bcftools` is used to add these VCFs to one VCF.